My background is diverse and allows me to contribute to the success of many different types of entertainment and technology endeavors.

 Teaching and Prior Experience

-I'm an adjunct professor at USC Law School and Southwestern Law School.
+I'm an adjunct professor at USC Law School and Southwestern Law School and am a Rutgers University non-resident research fellow.
 I've also been an adjunct professor at UCLA Law School.
 I previously worked as a talent lawyer; as associate counsel at the Writers Guild; and as a litigator at a large law firm.

 Education and Background